APPLY NOW

 If you can host a student (short or long-term) we would love to hear from you.
 Please feel free to pass this information onto other families who may be interested in becoming part of our homestay programme.

-Please email us for more information or phone Sue King on 021 157 8776 for a current information pack.
+Please This email address is being protected from spambots.
+You need JavaScript enabled to view it. for more information or phone Alice Caiger on 0204 060 5024 for a current information pack.

 Thank you, we look forward to hearing from you.